skythebro/VMods/ResourceStashWithdrawal/README.md

 ## Support me!
 * I have a Patreon now so please support me [Here](https://patreon.com/user?u=97347013) so I can mod as much as I can!
-* 10$ Patreons get early access to releases.
-(I need some way to test mods before I release them to the public :D)
+* 5$ Patreons get early access to mod releases.

 ## Developer & credits
 <details>